 This recipe just looks and tastes like a big ol’ bowl of springtime goodness.
 It’s a light soup that has a few simple ingredients and takes minutes to make.

 When you have so few ingredients, they really shine through.
 Sometimes simple is best, don’t ya think?

-Plus, when one has about 3 pounds of asparagus in one’s fridge, you know something asparagus-ey has to happen, lol.
+Plus, when one has about 3 pounds of asparagus in one’s fridge, you know something asparagus-y has to happen, LOL.

 Fan of green vegetable soups?
 Check out this broccoli spinach soup!

 Why this Asparagus Spinach Soup is Great!

 - One-pot meal so there’s minimal fuss and cleanup

 - Makes for a light lunch or side with dinner

 - Most importantly, it tastes delicious!